Disc parking: France

 The disk-parking scheme was invented in Paris in the 1950s.
-The number of vehicles in the capital region had increased considerably from 400000 in 1938 to as much as 920000 at the end of 1955.
+The number of vehicles in the capital region had increased considerably from 400,000 in 1938 to as many as 920,000 at the end of 1955.
 On September 19, 1955 the police prefect ordered to tow off cars that were parked illegally.
-In parallel investigations were started how to get rid of the problem which he described in a publication on 16 January 1956.
+Parallel investigations began into the problem, which the prefect described in a publication on 16 January 1956.

 He had already started a parking experiment in November 1955 - parking on the Champs-Élysées avenue was limited to 1 hour.
 In order to control the maximum parking time small pieces of paper were stuck on the outer ring of the tire with the color of the paper changing every hour.
 This made for an effective parking time between 1 hour to about 1 hour 55 minutes.

 Additionally investigations on charging meter options were started in July 1955.
-The experiments, interrogations and studies lasted well into 1957 when the first "zone bleue" (blue zone) was installed in the East of Paris center (north of the Seine with boundaries at Place de l’Étoile, Gare du Nord and Louvre) that became obligatory on 1 October.
+The experiments, interrogations and studies lasted well into 1957 when the first "zone bleue" (blue zone) was installed in the East of Paris center (north of the Seine with boundaries at Place de l'Étoile, Gare du Nord and Louvre) that became obligatory on 1 October.
 Similarly to the test on the Champs-Élysées it imposed a maximum of 1 hour however it used another method of control: the prefect René Genebrier had accepted the proposal from engineer Robert Thiebault to use a device with a clock face that were to be set by the car driver to the time of arrival.
 The clock disc had two windows where one would show the hour of arrival and the other the hour of departure.
 The actual device had two clock faces - one for am time and the other for pm times.